Prempava/TEAM-23/README.md

 In the complete version, the system would:

-->Capture land data using drone imagery
+→ Capture land data using drone imagery

-->Analyze terrain, plot boundaries, and elevation
+→ Analyze terrain, plot boundaries, and elevation

-->Combine drone data with soil reports
+→ Combine drone data with soil reports

-->Automatically generate construction-ready designs and estimates
+→ Automatically generate construction-ready designs and estimates

-->This approach would allow end-to-end automation with minimal manual input.
+→ This approach would allow end-to-end automation with minimal manual input.

 Current Implementation (MVP Version)